Department of Political and Global Affairs

 PGA often sees numerous students participate in TISL due to the nature of the program relating to legislative, judicial, lobbying, and media interests.

-Former state Rep. Beth Harwell, the state’s first female speaker of the House of Representatives as well as a Distinguished Visiting Professor in Political Science at MTSU, spoke at the opening ceremony on the House floor on Nov.
-21, 2024.
+Former state Rep. Beth Harwell, the state’s first female speaker of the House of Representatives as well as a Distinguished Visiting Professor in political science at MTSU, opened the 2025 TISL session.

 AMC3